-Kieran Healy, Ph.D., is Associate Professor of Sociology at Duke University.
+Kieran Healy, Ph.D., is Professor of Sociology at Duke University.
 His substantive research has focused on exchange in human blood and organs, the moral order of market society, the effect of models and measurement on social classification, and the link between those two topics, especially in the consumer credit market.
 He is also interested in techniques and methods for data visualization.

 Healy received his Ph.D. from Princeton University, where he won the American Sociological Association’s Dissertation Award.
 He taught at the University of Arizona before moving to Duke in 2009.
 At Duke he teaches courses in data visualization and data management.